mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

 Handling dependencies
 ---------------------

 It is common for new Nodes to have additional dependencies, so we will cover that here.
-For and :code:`ament_python` package, we must modify the :file:`package.xml` to add the dependencies.
+For an :code:`ament_python` package, we must modify the :file:`package.xml` to add the dependencies.

 In this toy example, let us add the :code:`rclpy` as dependency, because it is the :code:`Python` implementation of the :abbr:`RCL (ROS Client Library)`.
 All Nodes that use anything related to :code:`ROS2` will directly or indirectly depend on that library.